ASSERT-KTH/jdbl/README.md

 [![Hits-of-Code](https://hitsofcode.com/github/castor-software/jdbl)](https://hitsofcode.com/view/github/castor-software/jdbl)
 <!--[![Coverage Status](https://coveralls.io/repos/github/castor-software/jdbl/badge.svg?branch=master)](https://coveralls.io/github/castor-software/jdbl?branch=master)-->

-### What is JDbl?
+### What is JDBL?

-JDbl is a tool for automatically specialize Java applications through dynamic and static debloat at build time.
-JDbl removes unused classes and methods from Maven projects (including its dependencies), as well as the Java Runtime Environment (JRE).
-To do so, JDbl collects execution traces by [instrumenting](https://en.wikipedia.org/wiki/Instrumentation_(computer_programming)) and transforming the bytecode on-the-fly during the distinct Maven building phases.
-JDbl can be used as a Maven plugin or executed out-of-the-box as a standalone Java application.
+JDBL is a tool for automatically specialize Java applications through dynamic and static debloat at build time.
+JDBL removes unused classes and methods from Maven projects (including its dependencies), as well as the Java Runtime Environment (JRE).
+To do so, JDBL collects execution traces by [instrumenting](https://en.wikipedia.org/wiki/Instrumentation_(computer_programming)) and transforming the bytecode on-the-fly during the distinct Maven building phases.
+JDBL can be used as a Maven plugin or executed out-of-the-box as a standalone Java application.

 ### How does it work?

-JDbl runs before executing the `package` phase of the Maven build lifecycle.
+JDBL runs before executing the `package` phase of the Maven build lifecycle.
 It detects all the types referenced in the project under analysis, as well as in its declared dependencies, at run-time.
-Then, JDbl removes all the unused class members (i.e., classes and methods), depending on the debloating strategy utilized.
+Then, JDBL removes all the unused class members (i.e., classes and methods), depending on the debloating strategy utilized.

 DepClean supports three types of debloating strategies: